ltenny/ltenny.github.io/privacy.md

 We may share information about you in connection with (including during the evaluation or negotiation of) a corporate change or dissolution, including for example a merger, acquistion, reorganization, consolidation, liquidation, sale of assets or wind-down of a business.
 Unless prohibited by applicable law, we reserve the right to transfer the information we maintain in the event we engage in any corporate transaction.

 ### Social Media
 We maintain a presence on several social networking platforms.
-If you choose to communicate with us or another user through social networking such informaiton may be made publically available.
+If you choose to communicate with us or another user through social networking such informaiton may be made publicly available.
 Please do not include any sensitive information (such as personal information, social security numbers, credit card numbers, passwords, etc.) in these communications.

 ### For Individuals in the European Economic Area
 As a resident of the European Economic Area (EEA), you may have some or all of the following rights in relation to how we use your personal information: